Breath tests in Nevada DUI cases measure whether an alleged drunk driver has an illegal blood alcohol content (BAC) of 0.08% or higher.

 2.2.
 Evidentiary Breath Test (EBT)

-Similar to Title 17 in California, Nevada law outlines strict rules that police must follow when administering an evidentiary breath test and analyzing the results.
-The regulations include the following:
+Nevada law outlines strict rules that police must follow when administering an evidentiary breath test following your arrest.
+These regulations include the following:

-- The officer is required to observe you for at least fifteen (15) minutes prior to administering the breathalyzer test.
+- The officer is required to observe you for at least 15 minutes prior to administering the breathalyzer test.
 This is to make sure you do not vomit, burp, belch, regurgitate or do anything else that can skew the breath results.

 - The breathalyzer needs to have been properly maintained and calibrated.